 Learn how to use Excel’s most commonly used Function VLOOKUP, explained in the easiest way and also visually so that you understand it well!

-VLOOKUP searches for the value you specify and returns a matching value from another column.
+Excel VLOOKUP Function searches for the value you specify and returns a matching value from another column.
 More technically, the VLOOKUP function looks up a value in the first column of the specified range and returns a value in the same row from another column.

 Official VLOOKUP Syntax as explained by Microsoft:

-VLOOKUP is an Excel function to lookup and retrieves data from a specific column in the table.
-VLOOKUP supports approximate and exact matching, and wildcards (* ?) for partial matches.
+VLOOKUP Function is an Excel function to lookup and retrieves data from a specific column in the table.
+VLOOKUP supports approximate and exact matching and wildcards (* ?) for partial matches.
 The “V” stands for “vertical”.
 Lookup values must appear in the first column of the table, with lookup columns to the right.

 Lookup a value in a table by matching on the first column